mui/material-ui/docs/data/base/components/modal/modal.md

 ## Nested modal

-Modals can be nested, for example a select within a dialog, but stacking of more than two modals, or any two modals with a backdrop is discouraged.
+> ⚠ **Note:** though it is possible to create nested modals—for example, a select modal within a dialog—stacking more than two at a time is discouraged.

 {{"demo": "NestedModal.js", "defaultCodeOpen": false}}